Finding the Right College for Your Child

 2. Talk About What They Want to Study

-Your high schooler may not yet know what they want to be when they grow up, but they may already have an idea of what direction they want to go.
+Your high schooler may not yet know for sure what they want to do when they’re older, but they may already have an idea of what direction they want to go.
 It may be worth having an initial conversation with your child about choosing a major.

 Once you have an idea of what they’re interested in, you can look at the colleges on your child’s list that excel in those areas of study.
 If there aren’t many, you could always consider adding more.